 So, how is your business doing?
 Are you seeing an increase in your following numbers?
 Are you selling more products?
 You’ll need to check regularly to be able to make adjustments in your strategy.
 Instagram offers analytic tools so you can check on your numbers, the metrics on how your posts and stories are performing.

 An easy way to track and optimize the results of a post is applying what’s called A/B testing.
 Create two versions of a post – with a tweak on the caption, the image, hashtags, and monitor which one performs better.
 And then fine-tune your next post according to what you learn.
+Got a brain drain from all the brainstorming?
+Get started with our free business name generator and let it refresh and inspire you with great ideas in a flash.

 Browse the Instagram for Business site for more insights on how to use the platform and some Success Stories from brands, local and global, who are advertising on the platform.